-Your employee brand advocates should get something for their efforts – even if it’s not a paid endeavor, per se.
-After all, they’re helping your brand succeed, they should reap some of the reward for making that happen.
+Your employee brand advocates should get something for their efforts.
+They’re helping your brand succeed after all, so they should reap some of the reward for making that happen

 Maybe even have a killer grand prize for the person at the top of the leader board.

-You may suddenly see less engaged employees become interested in joining in.
+As an added benefit, you may suddenly see less engaged employees become interested in joining in.
 And that’s great for business all around.
-If they’re invested in shining a positive social light on their workplace, that positive energy will translate to the rest of their work.
+If they’re invested in shining a positive social light on their workplace, that positive energy may translate to the rest of their work.

 Monitor Employee Posts Carefully

 Even the most careful social experts can slip up – and your employees likely aren’t social experts.
 Be sure to monitor their posts, but also use social monitoring to stay apprised of any troublesome keywords or changes of sentiment related to anything they share.